Des Sinclair

-Dr. Desmond John Sinclair (14 July 1927 – 29 April 1996) was a South African rugby union centre.
+Desmond John Sinclair (14 July 1927 – 29 April 1996) was a South African rugby union centre.
 Sinclair played club rugby for Wanderers and provincial rugby for Transvaal.
 He was capped for South Africa four times in 1955, though he was first selected to play for the Springboks on the 1951–52 South Africa rugby tour of Great Britain, Ireland and France; but was never selected for an international game on that tour.
 The touring team of 1951/52 is seen as one of the greatest South African teams, winning 30 of the 31 matches, including all five internationals.

 Personal history

 Sinclair was born in Johannesburg in 1927.
 He was educated at Jeppe High School for Boys, where the master, Steve Geldenhuys, was a keen rugby player who represented Border.
 Sinclair was a keen sportsman, as was his father before him, having played soccer for Transvaal.
 Sinclair was a competitive swimmer, finishing runner up in the Transvaal diving championships.
 He was an all-round track athlete and a senior hockey player.

 Sinclair was also a qualified air pilot and a former holder of a ballroom-dancing championship, a pastime he took up to strengthen an ankle he broke at athletics.
 He was a salesman by profession at the time of the 1951 tour, but after returning to South Africa he spent some time in America studying to become a chiropractor.
 As a chiropractor he treated many of South Africa's top sports people, and sometimes travelled in that capacity with the Transvaal rugby team.
 In 1969 he married Jill Abraham with whom he had two children.
 He died in Johannesburg in 1996.